sagemath/sagewiki_to_gh-2022-10-10/SageFlintDays/projects.md

 Updated my (mlee) experimental interface from Flint2 to Singular, to make use of the new polynomial factorization over Z/p.
 This sped up some of Singular's tests by a factor of 2 (compared to the regular Singular which uses NTL).
 However there are still some issues related to maybe mpir and/or the lack of a half gcd in Flint2 which need to be investaged.

+You can have a look at the Singular FLINT interface here: https://github.com/mmklee/Sources/wiki/Singular-With-Flint2.
+And hopefully this will be extended soon (use FLINT multiplication, division etc. during multivariate polynomial factorization)

 In the near future it would be great if FLINT supported:

  * asymptotically fast GCD for Z[x]